ASugunaKumar/AI-Chatbot/README.md

    pip install spacy
    python -m spacy download en_core_web_sm

 This README provides a clear, professional overview of the project’s evolution from rule-based to NLP-driven, suitable for developers or visitors exploring your GitHub repo.
-If you’d like to tweak any part (e.g., add more technical details or simplify for a non-technical audience), let me know! 😊